Loading page...

 A: Most insurers allow policy changes mid-term, though you may owe additional premium.
 The cost of switching is minimal compared to the risk of continuing with inadequate coverage.
 Don't let concern about switching costs delay this critical protection.

 The difference between personal and commercial auto insurance isn't just about coverage - it's about survival.
-Florida contractors who gamble with personal auto insurance are essentially betting their entire business and personal financial future on never having a serious accident while conducting business activities.
+Florida contractors who use personal auto insurance for business activities are essentially betting their entire business and personal financial future on never having a serious accident while conducting that business.

 Protect Your Florida Contracting Business Today